 Stolen personal information is more likely to be used to commit identity theft.
 On average, there is one identity theft victim in the U.S. every two seconds.
-And for Michigan consumers, the Federal Trade Commission reports that three of the top 15 metropolitan areas (per capita) for identity theft reports in 2017 are in Michigan—including the number one city: Ann Arbor.

 Thus, if your information is impacted, you need to take the threat seriously and take steps to prevent becoming an identity theft victim